Seekatar/OktaPosh/README.md

 One action that is currently only available in the API (not the Web UI) is `Set-OktaApplicationProperty`

+To get the complete list of functions, after importing OktaPosh, run `Get-Command -Module OktaPosh`

 More functionality will be added as time permits.

 ## Installing